Jack the Ripper suspects: James Kelly

 James Kelly (20 April 1860 – 17 September 1929; no relation to victim Mary Kelly) was first identified as a suspect in Terence Sharkey's Jack the Ripper.
 100 Years of Investigation (Ward Lock 1987) and documented in Prisoner 1167: The madman who was Jack the Ripper, by Jim Tully, in 1997.

 James Kelly murdered his wife in 1883 by stabbing her in the neck.
 Deemed insane, he was committed to the Broadmoor Asylum, from which he later escaped in early 1888, using a key he fashioned himself.
-After the last of the five canonical Ripper murders in London in November 1888, the police searched for Kelly at what had been his residence prior to his wife's murder, but they were not able to locate him.
+The day after the November 1888 murder of Mary Jane Kelly, whose murder is widely considered by scholars to be the final murder committed by Jack the Ripper, the police searched for Kelly at what had been his residence prior to his wife's murder, but they were not able to locate him.
 In 1927, almost forty years after his escape, he unexpectedly turned himself in to officials at the Broadmoor Asylum.
 He died two years later, presumably of natural causes.

 Retired New York Police Department cold-case detective Ed Norris examined the Jack the Ripper case for a Discovery Channel programme called Jack the Ripper in America.
 In it, Norris claims that James Kelly was Jack the Ripper and that he was also responsible for multiple murders in cities around the United States.
 Norris highlights a few features of the Kelly story to support his contention.
 Norris reported Kelly's Broadmoor Asylum file from before his escape and his eventual return had never been opened since 1927 until Norris was given special permission for access to it, and that the file is the perfect profile match for Jack the Ripper.